notalex/vim-run-live/README.markdown

 let g:run_live_remember_shell_command = 1
 ```

-The next time, *run_live* asks for a shell command for a coffeesript file, it will append the shell command to an appropriate ftplugin file.
+The next time, *run_live* asks for a shell command for a coffeescript file, it will append the shell command to an appropriate ftplugin file.

 ```vim
 " ~/.vim/ftplugin/coffee.vim